Here's everything you need to know about what it takes to become a business consultant—and how to get started.

 Basically, if a company is struggling with strategy, planning, people, problem-solving, productivity, efficiency—or really any other business management-related issue—they could benefit from the expertise of a consultant.

 General, Vertical, and Horizontal Consultants

 Typically, business consultants fall into one of three categories: General, vertical, or horizontal.
 Here’s a breakdown of what this means:

 General Consultants: Any Industry or Issue

-Generalist consultants initially work in a range of industries, sectors and functional areas, often without extensive prior experience in any one area.
-Their experience and expertise is, often gained and applied across different:
+General consultants work in a wide range of industries, sectors, and functions.
+Instead of focusing on one specialty, their experience and expertise is often gained and applied across different areas, including:

-With such broad experience, general business consultants are in a unique position to tackle almost any kind of businesses, make quick assessments and find tailored solutions that can be successfully employed.
+Because they bring a diverse background to the table, general business consultants are in a unique position to tackle almost any kind of business need, make quick assessments, and find solutions that can be successfully employed across the organization.

 Vertical Consultants: Specific Industries